Frequently Asked Questions

 Revero is a self-pay program.
 Referrals are not required.

-2. Perform lab work.
+- Once that is submitted, you'll perform lab work.
 These initial lab tests will be reviewed by your provider.

-3. Schedule a Provider Onboarding call.
-During this call, your provider will discuss goals, review medical history, conditions, and results to confirm suitability for the program.
+- Next, you'll schedule a Provider Onboarding call.
+During this call, your provider will discuss goals, review medical history, conditions, and results to confirm suitability for the program.*

 How easy is it to sign up?